Usher Reportedly Marries His Longtime Girlfriend Jennifer Goicoechea

 RELATED: It Was The Skin For Us: Get The Breakdown Of Usher’sUndeniable Super Bowl Performance Glow

 The two matched in white.
 Jennifer wore a monochromatic look.
 She dazzled in an off-the-shoulder white wide-leg jumpsuit.
-Usher complimented her look with a floor-length white fluffy fur coat and a black tuxedo.
+Usher complemented her look with a floor-length, white, fluffy, fur coat and a black tuxedo.

 Fans and onlookers spotted a gold band on Usher’s finger in pictures commemorating celebrations.
 The jewelry and wedding-like attire only fueled rumors.